-With so many paycheck advance apps vying for your business, it's difficult to understand who truly has your best interest in mind.
+With so many paycheck advance apps vying for your business, it isn't easy to understand who truly has your best interest in mind.

 We all struggle with making ends meet, especially in our current economy, when most businesses are on the brink of bankruptcy.
-Getting paid every other week can put a strain on our finances, especially when bills are due at the beginning of the month.
+Getting paid every other week can strain our finances, especially when bills are due at the beginning of the month.

 Changing How Often We Are Paid – With Paycheck Advance Apps

-It would be much easier to budget our money if we were paid on a weekly basis.
-However, According to the U.S. Bureau of Labor Statistics, only a small percentage of Americans are paid weekly.
+Budgeting our money would be much easier if we were paid every week.
+However, According to the U.S. Bureau of Labor Statistics, only a tiny percentage of Americans are paid weekly.
 In reality, only 30% of workers receive a paycheck each week.
-The rest of us must wait every two weeks, and in some cases – monthly!
+The rest of us must wait every two weeks and sometimes monthly!

 There is where paycheck advance apps make all of their money.
 They realize you may need access to the money you have already earned before payday.
 Unfortunately, the traditional payday model promises to help you ruin your finances rather than get them back on track.

 Especially with some regulated states allowing annual percentage rates to reach 35.99%, it's an incredibly unethical business model that pushes people living paycheck to paycheck even further into debt.
-For the states that do not regulate payday loan companies, the average annual percentage rate is 391%!
+The average annual percentage rate for states that do not regulate payday loan companies is 391%!

 Luckily, fintech continues to break the mold of these archaic traditional paycheck advance companies and offer reasonable and affordable solutions to the delayed employer payroll systems.

-By removing the brick and mortar stores, payday advance apps are able to supply customers with much-needed cash without charging extremely high interest and unnecessary fees.
+By removing the brick-and-mortar stores, payday advance apps can supply customers with much-needed cash without charging high interest and unnecessary fees.

 Payday Advance Apps – An Overview

-If your check is going to be $1,000 and you need $500 for a car repair, the payday advance app will give you the $500 when you need it most.
-When the time comes for your paycheck to hit your account, the payday advance company will take back the $500 you took from them, and deliver the remaining $500 into your account.
+If your check is $1,000 and you need $500 for a car repair, the payday advance app will give you the $500 when you need it most.
+When the time comes for your paycheck to hit your account, the payday advance company will take back the $500 you took from them and deliver the remaining $500 into your account.

-You do not pay interest on the money you receive ahead of time-no more paying an additional 34% on your own money and additional fees to a payday loan company!
-However, we all know there is no such thing as free money, so we will discuss how fintech makes their money.
+You do not pay interest on the money you receive ahead of time-no, paying an additional 34% on your own money and other fees to a payday loan company!
+However, we all know there is no such thing as free money, so we will discuss how fintech makes money.

 How Payday Advance Apps Can Help – And Hurt Your Finances

-However, if you are just starting on your financial independence and debt-free journey, sometimes we all need a little help to get back on our feet.
-This is where being provided your hard-earned money a few days early can help you succeed.
+However, if you are starting your financial independence and debt-free journey, sometimes we all need some help to get back on our feet.
 Rather than taking out a loan and paying interest, these payday advance apps can offer you the support you need.
+This is where being provided with your hard-earned money a few days early can help you succeed.

 The Payday Advance Downward Spiral

-Often people use these advances to pay for things that are not truly emergencies.
-This results in frivolous spending that requires more and more cash advance and eventual personal loans and increasing debt.
+Often people use these advances to pay for things that are not emergencies.
+This results in frivolous spending that requires more cash advances and eventual personal loans and increases debt.

 Best Performing Payday Advance Apps

-We have scoured the internet and app stores to find the best performing payday advance apps that actually do what they promise – to get the money you have already earned into your pocket when you need it most.
+We have scoured the internet and app stores to find the best-performing payday advance apps that do what they promise – to get the money you have already earned into your pocket when you need it most.

-By speaking with several CEOs of these companies, it was clear some of them outperform the others.
-Some are just starting out, while others have been established for a while.
+By speaking with several CEOs of these companies, it was clear some outperformed others.
+Some are just starting, while others have been established for a while.

-What we found surprising is that some of the newer companies actually outperform the veteran apps.
+What we found surprising is that some of the newer companies outperform veteran apps.
 We credit this to learning from experience and seeing where other platforms are lacking.

 Some of the newer companies will not only give you access to much-needed cash, but they can also help you with online banking, investing, and cashback options.
-They tread into the world of online banking with a new twist geared to customer service and helping people where they need it most.
+They tread into online banking with a new twist geared to customer service and helping people where they need it most.

 Ran works hand in hand with employers and charges no fees for the employers to utilize their integration.

 Rain fills in the gap between employers and employees.
 With the Rain app, employees can access their money before payday for a small fee, comparable to an ATM fee.
-If employees can wait until payday, they receive their normal paycheck like they always do.
-Having the option to get a payday advance is a great way to reduce employee stress.
+Employees who can wait until payday receive their regular paycheck like always.
+Getting a payday advance is a great way to reduce employee stress.

-By helping employers get money into their employees' hands faster, not only are the employees more in control of their finances, but it can positively increase employer-employee relationships.
+By helping employers get money into their employees' hands faster, employees are more in control of their finances and can positively increase employer-employee relationships.

-Rain has an impressive road map and some great updates on the way.
-Rain will soon include a checking account option so your paycheck is directly deposited into your Rain account each pay cycle.
+Rain has an impressive road map and some significant updates on the way.
+The shower will soon include a checking account option, so your paycheck is directly deposited into your Rain account each pay cycle.

-With this option, you still have the ability to access your money before payday, but you would not need to transfer the money to an external account.
+With this option, you can still access your money before payday, but you would not need to transfer the funds to an external account.
 Using Rain as a “one-stop-shop” has its benefits, especially for employees who do not currently have a checking account.

-Chime is similar to Rain in that it integrates with the employer to facilitate a faster payment option to the employee.
-Rather than owing another company money, Chime can move the funds from your employer to your account immediately when you are paid.
+Chime is similar to Rain in that it integrates with the employer to facilitate a faster payment option for the employee.
+Rather than owing another company money, Chime can immediately move the funds from your employer to your account when you are paid.

 Chime keeps you from staring at your account with a “pending” label on your incoming funds.
 You are given access to your money immediately, which can be a day or two before your actual payday.

-Chime has moved further into the online banking world and offers a multitude of additional financial options.
+Chime has moved further into online banking and offers many additional financing options.
 They offer the ability to transfer money to other accounts, deposit checks with their mobile app, and pay bills directly from the Chime account.

 With online banking comes additional bells and whistles.
-Chime really does chime by providing you banking alerts when you receive money or spend money.
+Chime does chime by providing you with banking alerts when you receive or spend money.

 Coming in at number three is Earnin.
 Earning has a long, rich history in the payroll advance world because they were previously known as ActiveHours.
 Earnin has changed hands and improved upon previous business models to rank number three on our list.

 We like Earnin because the app understands the dangers of payday advances and the slippery slope associated with them.
-Rather than setting you up for failure, Earnin only allows you to take a payday advance at a maximum of $100 per day.
-While this can be frustrating for some, it may actually be a blessing in disguise for others.
+Rather than setting you up for failure, Earnin only allows you to take a payday advance at a maximum of $100 daily.
+While this can be frustrating for some, it may be a blessing in disguise for others.

 Balance Shield is one of Earnin's proprietary services, which helps users avoid overdraft fees.
-By connecting to your bank account, Earnin monitors your account usage and will automatically provide a paycheck advance to your account if the account falls below $100.
+By connecting to your bank account, Earnin monitors your account usage and will automatically provide a paycheck advance if the performance falls below $100.

-Varo is another payday advance app that is geared towards the employee.
-If you integrate Varo with your bank account, your paycheck is instantly added to your account as soon as your employer releases it (which is often as early as Wednesday).
+Varo is another payday advance app that is geared toward the employee.
+If you integrate Varo with your bank account, your paycheck is instantly added to your account as soon as your employer releases it (often as early as Wednesday).